kordiP/Projects-from-SoftUni/README.md

 2) Methods in classes
 3) Data capsulation in OOP
 4) Static members in classes
-5) Abstraction, interfaces, inheritance and polymorphism *** NOT STUDIED YET, WILL BE NEXT YEAR!
+5) Abstraction, interfaces, inheritance and polymorphism

 # 4. Introduction to Algorythms and Data Structures